philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 Once you have the raw CSS text, you need to parse it.

-You might thinking that since the browser already has a CSS parser you'd be able to call some function to parse the CSS.
+You might be thinking that since the browser already has a CSS parser you'd be able to call some function to parse the CSS.
 Unfortunately, that's not the case.
-And even if the browser did expose a `parseCSS()` function, it doesn't change the fact that the browser doesn't understand the `random` keyword, so if its `parseCSS()` function would likely not work anyway (hopefully future parse specs will allow for unknown keywords that otherwise comply with the existing grammar).
+And even if the browser did expose a `parseCSS()` function, it doesn't change the fact that the browser doesn't understand the `random` keyword, so its `parseCSS()` function would likely still not work (hopefully future parse specs will allow for unknown keywords that otherwise comply with the existing grammar).

 There are several good, open-source CSS parsers out there, and for the purposes of this demo, we're going to use [PostCSS](http://postcss.org/) (since it can be browserified and includes a plugin system that we'll take advantage of later).